-During a recent Ask Alan webinar, the owner of a B2B professional services company said she had a sales problem: she was finding it difficult to win new business.
+During one of my recent webinars, the owner of a B2B professional services company said she had a sales challenge: she was finding it difficult to win new business.
 Revenues had been flat for a long time.
 What did I suggest?

-I explained that I call this a marketing rather than a sales issue.
-My definition of "marketing" in the B2B space is all activities that attract prospects to having a conversation, and "sales" is converting them into paying clients.
+I explained that I call this a marketing rather than a sales challenge.
+My definition of 'marketing' in the B2B space is all activities that attract prospects to having a conversation, and 'sales' is converting them into paying clients.

 She went on to say that she and her team had worked hard on activities such as social media, advertising, putting on events, PR, and asking their existing clients for referrals.
 They had also tried networking with non-competing professional services companies, and although there were often warm words, no referrals were ever forthcoming.

-Manufacturing businesses inherently understand the need to open many distribution channels to get to their target market, such as direct (e.g. website), indirect (e.g. retailers), whereas professional services companies often do not, or if they do, they believe it isn't possible.
+Manufacturing businesses inherently understand the need to open distribution channels to get to their target market, such as direct (e.g. website), indirect (e.g. retailers, importers in other countries), whereas professional services companies often do not, or if they do, they believe it isn't possible.

 So I asked the participants to imagine that we were on the board of a breakfast cereal startup; we had a fantastic new product that was fast becoming popular with our online community; if only we could get it out to a wider audience.
 What could we do to get it stocked by one or more of the major retailers?

 "we have to get them to taste it"

 "we'll have to show them we can be trusted on food safety"